66 Chromatic & Sweeping Exercises!

 Advanced sweeping speed – Step 8

-Your final eight exercises are identical to what you practiced in step 7.
+Your final eight exercises are identical to what you practiced in step 7 with one important difference, try these advanced sweeping speed exercises.